 - Individuals operating UPVs must have a minimum of a OUPV (six-pack) license.
 In addition, a TWIC card is mandatory as well.
 Operator must carry his original license with him while serving as Master.

-- The COD number must be marked on some clearly visible interior structural part of the hull.
-Must be permanently affixed, preceded by the abbreviation NO and presented in BLOCK type Arabic numerals not less than three inches in height.
+- 2. The COD number must be marked on some clearly visible interior structural part of the hull.
+It must be permanently affixed, preceded by the abbreviation NO and presented in BLOCK type Arabic numerals not less than three inches in height.

-Operators of Uninspected Passenger Vessels must comply with the dangerous drug testing policies of the US Coast Guard.
-This means compliance with pre-employment testing, random testing and reasonable cause testing.
-If you are unable to comply with every aspect about the mandatory drug testing rules, it may be best to join a drug testing consortium who will administer the program for you.
-If you are not in compliance with this requirement, chances you will be shut down until you do.
+Operators of Uninspected Passenger Vessels must comply with the U.S. Coast Guard’s rigorous policies concerning dangerous drug testing.
+This means compliance with pre-employment testing, random testing, and reasonable cause testing.
+If you are unable to comply with every aspect of the mandatory drug testing rules, it may be best to join a drug testing consortium who can administer the program for you.
+If you are not in compliance with this requirement, the Coast Guard will likely shut down your operation until you are complying.

 All marine casualties must be reported either verbally or in writing.
 UPV operators should familiarize themselves on this mandatory aspect of ownership and operation.